beling/book-pl/src/ch03-05-control-flow.md

 When we run this program, we’ll see `again!` printed over and over continuously until we stop the program manually.
 Most terminals support a keyboard shortcut,
-<span class="keystroke">ctrl-c</span>, to halt a program that is stuck in a
+<span class="keystroke">ctrl-c</span>, to interrupt a program that is stuck in
-continual loop.
+a continual loop.
 Give it a try:

 ```text
 $ cargo run